Accredited vocational training in Permaculture

-From 2016 the APT qualifications will be formally incorporated into the National Training Package along with the vocational qualifications in Horticulture, Agriculture and CLM (Conservation and Land Management).
+Since 2016 the APT qualifications have been formally incorporated into the National Training Package along with the vocational qualifications in Horticulture, Agriculture and CLM (Conservation and Land Management).

-PCA will shift it’s focus on developing training resources to support other colleges around Australia to deliver this training to a wider public.
+PCA has shifted it’s focus on developing training resources to support other colleges around Australia to deliver this training to a wider public.
 PCA will continue to provide a great program of permaculture and related general and professional development short courses at Djanbung Gardens and elsewhere.

 APT Courses in Australia

 The following RTOs have offered vocational permaculture courses in the past and have worked with PCA.
 There may be administration delays before the RTOs have the new qualifications under AHC available for enrollments, so please contact them direct with any enquiries.

 Djanbung Gardens can offer a special residential internship placement for students enrolled in online or local full-time vocational permaculture studies.
 Students will have full access to our training and permaculture resources and may undertake projects to fulfill their study requirements.
 Please enquire for further information.